citp/privacy-policy-historical/a/al/all/allbusiness.com.md

 **How Do We Use the Information That You Provide to Us?**

 Broadly speaking, we use personal information for purposes of administering and expanding our business activities, providing customer service and making available other products and services to our customers and prospective customers.
 Occasionally, we may also use the information we collect to notify you about important changes to our Web site, new services and special offers we think you will find valuable.
-You have the opportunity to opt in, or opt out of specific types of communications on our [subscription management](https://web.archive.org/newsletter/landing.asp) page.
+You have the opportunity to opt in, or opt out of specific types of communications on our [subscription management](https://web.archive.org/newsletter/manage.asp?action=register&display=register&newsletter=all) page.
 You have the opportunity to opt-out any time you receive an email from us by using the link provided at the bottom of the email communication.
-You also may notify us at any time if you do not wish to receive these offers by emailing us at [customerservice@AllBusiness.com](mailto:customerservice@AllBusiness.com).
+You also may notify us at any time if you do not wish to receive these offers by .

 What Are Cookies?